 self.role = "none"

-tree.
-As we do so, we skip nodes with a none
+Along the way, skip nodes with a none

-role, but not
+role, but still

-their children:
+recurse into their children:

 class AccessibilityNode: